 Delivery Method: The module will be delivered through in person lectures and PC laboratory classes.
 These will vary through the module, with appropriate choices made for each element of the course.
-Although specified as in person classes, although there may need to adjust the delivery model should Covid restrictions apply.
+Although specified as in person classes, the combined lectures and computer labs are delivered with a screen sharing element for easier access to delivered material.
 Module material including lectures, notes, example case studies and additional resources will available on Canvas.